 The Union Square Christmas Tree Lighting Ceremony is one of the best ways to celebrate the holidays in San Francisco.
 After the official ceremony, the tree will stay lit each night for you to enjoy through the beginning of January.

-The tree lighting ceremony in Union Square is scheduled for Friday, November 25, 2016.
+The tree lighting ceremony in Union Square will not happen in 2022.

 The Union Square Christmas Tree Lighting Ceremony is always held the day after Thanksgiving in San Francisco.
-The 2016 scheduled performers include singer-songwriter Aloe Blacc, the San Francisco boys choir, the Oakland Interfaith Gospel Choir, and songs by the cast of the SF Playhouse's production of She Love Me.
+The 2019 scheduled performers include several local performers and artists.

 The performances will be followed by the lighting of the tree at 6:40pm.

 Every year, the Christmas tree is given to the city as a gift from Macy's.
 This year's reusable tree is 83 feet tall and will feature more than 30,000 lights and around 1,100 decorations.

 After the official ceremony, the tree will be lit each night through the end of the year.